You Don’t Have to Buy Into OCD’s Story

 Bridge representing the connection between reaity and OCD imagination in Inference-based Cognitive Behavioral Therapy.
 I-CBT is an alternative to ERP Therapy for OCD.
 Contact an OCD therapist in Los Angeles, CA for help!

-Important to note that the goal of I-CBT is never to argue or try and disprove obsessive thoughts.
-It is to challenge the obsessional reasoning process that leads to the development of these obsessions in the first place.
+The goal of I-CBT is not to argue or try and disprove obsessive thoughts.
+It is to demystify and break down Inferential Confusion, the process that leads one to reason their way into obsessions in the first place.
+Clients will understand the why and how to their obsessions.
 Inference-based CBT is a great option for those who may have tried ERP therapy and did not achieve the success they had hoped, or those simply looking for an alternative to exposure-based treatment.

 What can I expect when starting Inference-Based CBT?

 I-CBT is a cognitive-based approach that involves a lot of education coupled with exercises and in-between session practice to help reinforce concepts.
-Throughout treatment, the client will go through a series of 12 modules.
-They are generally done in a particular order, but at times it may be essential to go back and reinforce learning that wasn’t quite grasped the first time.
-Treatment starts with education on the OCD sequence, the Obsessional Reasoning Process (Inferential Confusion), and how it compares to the Normal Reasoning Process.
+Throughout treatment, we will go through a series of modules, which will be done at the client’s pace.
+At times, it may be essential to go back and reinforce learning that wasn’t quite grasped the first time.
+Slowing things down is key to treatment.
+Treatment starts with education on the OCD sequence, the Inferential Confusion reasoning process, and how it compares to the adaptive reasoning process that we engage in with everything else in life.

 Module 1: The Obsessional Sequence

-This module covers the different parts of the Obsessional Sequence (the OCD cycle) and provides examples of how it can be applied with various OCD doubts.
-Clients learn to identify where inferential confusion shows up for them and how their obsessional doubts fit into the sequence.
+This module covers the different parts of the Obsessional Sequence (the OCD cycle) and provides examples of how it can be applied to various OCD doubts.
+Clients learn to identify where Inferential Confusion shows up for them and how their obsessional doubts fit into the sequence.

 Module 2: The Logic Behind OCD

-This module covers how OCD captures individuals in its stories using rules, facts, hearsay, personal experiences, and possibility.
-These stories come from somewhere, and they are believable because they are based on real information.
-However, the information is taken out of context and not based on what is happening here and now.
-Clients learn to identify why they believe in their obsessional doubts.
+This module covers how OCD uses very real information as evidence to justify the obsessional doubts.
+This includes rules, facts, hearsay, personal experiences, and possibilities.
+Obsessional doubts are so believable because they ARE based on real information.
+However, this information is taken out of context and not applicable to the here and now.

 Person standing on book representing the OCD story and how Inference-based Cognitive Behavioral Therapy could help rewrite a more reality-based story.
 Contact an OCD therapist in San Francisco, CA, or anywhere in California for help!